nlesc-sherlock/Sherlock/topics/data_tools_integration/README.md

 Setup
 -----

 The major goal of this group is to integrate the tools used and created by the other teams into the Hadoop based system used by the NFI.
 Hence, we will need a Hadoop cluster.
-The one selected for this project is the [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description) from SurfSara which provides the following [components](https://userinfo.surfsara.nl/systems/hadoop/software).
-For that we need to [setup an account at DAS](https://userinfo.surfsara.nl/systems/hadoop/obtaining-account).
+The one selected for this project is the [DAS-4 Hadoop Cluster](http://www.cs.vu.nl/das4/hadoop.shtml).
+[DAS-4 user accounts](http://www.cs.vu.nl/das4/accounts.shtml) are requested by Jason.
+The cluster is small, but it offers the perfect environment for our project since it is easy to request access and it is not an overloaded cluster.
+For large scale experiments and to run our final outcome we will use the [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description) from SurfSara which provides the following [components](https://userinfo.surfsara.nl/systems/hadoop/software).
+For that we need to [setup an account with SurfSARA](https://userinfo.surfsara.nl/systems/hadoop/obtaining-account).

+Here are the steps to get you up and running:
+* DAS-4 Hadoop cluster: before you submit a job read the [DAS-4 Usage Policy](http://www.cs.vu.nl/das4/usage.shtml) and [Job Execution](http://www.cs.vu.nl/das4/jobs.shtml) to learn how to submit a job.
+More info is under [setup directory](https://github.com/NLeSC/Sherlock/blob/master/topics/data_tools_integration/setup).
-Once you have an account, it is time to get your Linux/Mac machine ready to [access the cluster and submit jobs](https://userinfo.surfsara.nl/systems/hadoop/usage).
+* SurfSARA Hadoop cluster: once you have an account, get your Linux/Mac machine ready to [access the cluster and submit jobs](https://userinfo.surfsara.nl/systems/hadoop/usage).
 Note, if you only have an windows machine we advise you to install a virtual machine with linux (Ubuntu is recommended).

 Target 1